GargNavya/Speech-Emotion-Recognition-SoC/week2/README.md

 -[An Interesting Article](https://ashish-mehta.medium.com/why-is-logistic-regression-called-regression-if-it-is-a-classification-algorithm-9c2a166e7b74)

-Videos will be explaining the intuition and concept and articles will be focusing on python code of the regression and classification models.
+Videos explain the intuition and concept and articles focus on python code of the regression and classification models.

 ## Regression
 #Linear Regression